tensorone logo

 Agent Roles

-• Planner: Breaks tasks into subgoals or tool calls
+• Planner: Breaks the task into subtasks, goals, or tool calls

-• Model Selector: Chooses the optimal model based on metrics, past performance, or user preference
+• Model Selector: Chooses the best model based on performance, cost, or historical metrics

-• Finalizer: Rewrites, compresses, or structures the final output
+• Finalizer: Refines and formats the final output for delivery

 Runtime Behavior